$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series: Introduction

-In this work, we build upon the state-of-the-art attention-based deep learning architecture proposed by \citet{garnot2021panoptic}, and introduce a simple, model-agnostic sampling strategy that incorporates daily average temperature to reduce redundancy and noise in satellite image time series.
-Deep learning models for crop classification typically rely on subsampled time series, as crop development progresses gradually and many satellite observations are temporally redundant.
-Subsampling is also necessary to reduce sequence length for efficient model training and inference within limited GPU memory.
-To better guide this selection, we replace calendar days with growing degree days (GDD) as the temporal reference and perform uniform subsampling in this thermal time domain.
-This approach emphasizes the crop's biologically active periods, ensuring that the model focuses on the most informative observations.
+Motivated by this, we build upon the state-of-the-art attention-based deep learning architecture proposed by \cite{garnot2021panoptic}, and introduce a simple, model-agnostic sampling strategy that incorporates daily average temperature to align the satellite image time series and reduce redundancy and noise.
+Deep learning models for crop classification typically rely on subsampled time series, as crop development progresses gradually and many satellite observations are temporally redundant~\cite{metzger2021crop}.
+Subsampling is also necessary to reduce sequence length for efficient model training and inference, particularly for attention-based architectures where computational cost scales quadratically with sequence length.

+To better guide this sampling, we reparameterize calendar time into thermal time, using cumulative growing degree days (cGDD) as our temporal reference, and perform uniform subsampling in this thermal‐time domain, ensuring the model concentrates on the most phenologically informative observations.

 We evaluate our GDD-informed sampling approach on a multi-year, country-wide dataset spanning three Swiss growing seasons by training on one year and testing on the other two.
-We benchmark against state-of-the-art baselines, evaluate low-data scenarios using just 10\% of training samples, assess early-season classification performance, and examine uncertainty calibration for reliable decision support.
-We hypothesize that GDD-informed sampling will boost both classification accuracy and uncertainty estimation, also including under data scarcity and in early-growth phases, thereby addressing critical robustness and timeliness challenges in operational crop monitoring.
+We benchmark against state-of-the-art baselines, evaluate low-data scenarios using only 10\% of the training samples, assess early-season classification performance, and examine uncertainty calibration to support reliable decision-making.
+We further assess if our proposed method can improve cross-region generalization between distinct climatic regions using the TimeMatch benchmark \cite{nyborg2022timematch}.
+We hypothesize that GDD-informed sampling improves generalization across years and regions, while also boosting uncertainty calibration and robustness under data scarcity and early-season conditions.

 In summary, our contributions are as follows: